 Our Analysis and Test Results

-Ride updated the Warpig for this upcoming winter season with a new Slim Wall technology for a lighter construction and better energy transfer.
-The board features topless construction and a bi-radial sidecut, as well as new graphics, which are depicted in the photo above.
+Since we last rode the Warpig, Ride updated it with their Slim Wall technology for a lighter construction and better energy transfer.
+The board features topless construction and a bi-radial sidecut, as well as new graphics.

 You dream it; the Warpig can do it.
 From front board same ways to deep days at the resort, this board can always be called into duty.
 If you enjoy quick and energetic edging between boosting side hits or riding fresh powder in-between the trees, then this is the board for you.